-Capital Gain: An increase in the value of an investment, calculated by the difference between the net purchase price and the net sale price.
+Capital Gain: An increase in the value of an investment, calculated by the difference between the net purchase price and the net sale price, taking into account any cost basis adjustments.
 (See Capital Loss)

-Capital Loss: The loss in the value of an investment, calculated by the difference between the purchase price and the net sale price.
+Capital Loss: The loss in the value of an investment, calculated by the difference between the purchase price and the net sale price, taking into account any cost basis adjustments.
 (See Capital Gain)